kubesure/docs/README.md

     - [x] Enchance model for richness in biz and refactor
     - [x] fix issues
     - [x] Refactor repeat until all test pass
-4. Document architecture, design and code
+4. Document
+   - [ ] Architecture
+   - [ ] Code
-5. Create build script for all go services
+5. Create makefile script for all services
-6. Update install and releases
+6. Update release

 **0.2 features**

 1. Create UI with micro web deployment
-2. Logging with fluentd and elastic
+2. Log visibility with fluentd and elastic
 3. Pull events to Kakfa for data analysis.
 Biz moments is TBD
 4. North-South API traffic to world through Kube ingress
 5. Helm charts